dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : Mitigation Requests and Status:
   Authorized DOTS clients MUST be able to request scoped mitigation from DOTS servers.
-DOTS servers MUST send mitigation request status in response to DOTS clients requests for mitigation, and SHOULD accept scoped mitigation requests from authorized DOTS clients.
-DOTS servers MAY reject authorized requests for mitigation, but MUST include a reason for the rejection in the status message sent to the client.
+DOTS servers MUST send mitigation request status in response to granted DOTS clients requests for mitigation.
+If a DOTS server rejects an authorized request for mitigation, the DOTS server MUST include a reason for the rejection in the status message sent to the client.

 : Due to the higher likelihood of packet loss during a DDoS attack, DOTS servers SHOULD regularly send mitigation status to authorized DOTS clients